 Sights, sounds from Notre Dame: Brian Kelly bids farewell to Irish players

-SOUTH BEND, Ind. — He turned left from Courtney Lane onto Leahy Drive and was gone, just like that.
+SOUTH BEND — He turned left from Courtney Lane onto Leahy Drive and was gone, just like that.

 Brian Kelly sat in the driver’s seat of a blue luxury SUV and put the pedal down — southbound.
 As the sun rose over Notre Dame’s campus on Tuesday morning, the shade of the vehicle almost looked purple.
 Maybe it was.
 It would make sense, after all.